suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 Since this is just version 1 of the application I am yet to fix a lot of bugs and improve on it.
 So do bear with some of the little nuances.
 In case you would like to send any suggestions please email me at [sashanksurya9wj@gmail.com](sashanksurya9wj@gmail.com).

-### Some features
-1. Interactive visualization
-2. Dynamically changing environment
-3. Users can look up the indicator with the link provided
-4. Any stock across yahoo finance is available

 ## Tutorial on how to use the application.
 To use this one must follow the steps below